solana-labs/solana/rfcs/0011-entry-tree.md

-bg
 # Unified Window and Ledger

-This RFC describes a change to ledger and window to support Solana's [consensus](0002-consensus.md) algorithm.
+This RFC describes a change to ledger and window to support Solana's [fork generation](0002-fork-generation.md) behavior.

 ## Current Design